ShivamTripathi028/rak-chatbot-backend/product-categories/wislink/rak2013/datasheet.md

 ##### PWRKEY Push Button

-When either of Quectel BG96 / EG91 / EG95 module is in power off mode, it can be turned on to normal mode by driving the PWRKEY pin to a low level for at least 100 ms. Note that the module is still in power off mode even when plugging in the power socket, thus, press the PWRKEY to power up the module.
+When either of Quectel BG96 / EG91 / EG95 module is in power off mode, it can be turned on to normal mode by driving the PWRKEY pin to a low level for at least 100&nbsp;ms. Note that the module is still in power off mode even when plugging in the power socket, thus, press the PWRKEY to power up the module.
 When the module is in normal mode, it can be turned to power off mode by pressing the PWRKEY button.

 ##### Antenna RF interface

-The modules have two RF interfaces for LTE antenna and GPS/LTE DIV antenna over standard UFL connectors (Hirose U. FL-R-SMT) with a characteristic impedance of 50 Ω. The RF ports support both the transmitter and receiver, providing the antenna interface.
+The modules have two RF interfaces for LTE antenna and GPS/LTE DIV antenna over standard UFL connectors (Hirose U. FL-R-SMT) with a characteristic impedance of 50&nbsp;Ω. The RF ports support both the transmitter and receiver, providing the antenna interface.

 #### Pin Definition